Help us create a better website experience with your feedback.

 Students completing the program successfully at CLC are guaranteed admission to The Grainger College of Engineering at UIUC.
 An estimated 90-100% of students are placed into their first or second choice of departmental majors.
 Students are not obligated to attend UIUC, and can enroll simultaneously in other guaranteed transfer programs (like T.A.G. for UIC, or G.A.P. for Northern Illinois University).
 Other area Engineering schools offer articulated transfer agreements with CLC Engineering.

 Take the Aleks Math Placement test in a proctored environment at CLC after September 1, 2021.
 CLC will submit your Aleks score to UIUC.
 (Note: For the purposes of the Pathways program, your math proficiency and placement into a math course is based on the Aleks score, even if your ACT, SAT or AP math score places you higher.)
 Information on the Aleks test is available on the CLC Testing Centers web page.
 This requirement cannot be waived.
 Note the Aleks test must be proctored, which students can do on a walk-in basis at a CLC Testing Center on any of CLC's three campuses.
+Please indicate to the testing staff you need a proctored exam, so they notate that on the results.
+You must take the test in the testing center not online.

 You must score a 76 or above on the Aleks test to be considered for admission into the Fall 2022 cohort.
 If you earn below a 76 on the Aleks test, it is strongly recommended that you take time to study and review the learning modules begore retaking the assessment.